snytex/AutoDeafen-Linux/README.md

 ### Installation

-- You need to [Build Vencord from source](https://docs.vencord.dev/installing/) to use the AutoDeafen plugin (This will not work without Vencord!)
+- You need to [Build Vencord from source](https://docs.vencord.dev/installing/) and add the the AutoDeafen plugin (This will not work without Vencord!)
 - Once you got that, enable the newly added plugin and restart your Discord client
 - You obviously need the [Geode Modloader](https://geode-sdk.org/)
 - After you got all that done, manually install the geode mod by placing it into the mods directory